cal-itp/benefits/docs/getting-started/test-eligibility-server.md

 Where `$LOCAL_PORT` and `$DEBUG_PORT` are the dynamically assigned `localhost` ports.

-From within another Compose service container, the API is at `http://server:5000` using the service-forwarding features of Compose.
+From within another Compose service container, the server is at `http://server:5000` using the service-forwarding features of Compose.

 In either case, the endpoint `/verify` serves as the Eligibility Verification API endpoint.

+## In the Dev Container

+When running the [Dev Container](./development.md#vs-code-with-dev-containers), the server is automatically started as well.
+Since VS Code can only attach to a single Dev Container, the server is not shown in the VS Code **PORTS** tab.
+Use the tips above to find the exact `http://localhost` address for the server.

+The server is accessible from within the Dev Container at its Compose service address: `http://server:5000`.